 Usually there is some schmutz (a technical term) attached to the front leg that does not look like good eats: fat, sinew, and general non-meaty stuff.
 All can go into pate if you are so inclined.
 Or you can toss it.

 Next comes the belly.
 A lot of people ignore this part, but if you think about it, it’s rabbit bacon!
 And who doesn’t like bacon?
 In practice, this belly flap becomes a lovely boneless bit in whatever dish you are making.
+Also good in pate or rillettes.

-Up next, the hind legs, which are the money cut in a rabbit.
+Up next, the hind legs, which is the money cut in a rabbit.
 Hunters take note: Aim far forward on a rabbit, because even if you shoot up the loin, you really want the hind legs clean — they can be a full 40 percent of a gutted carcass’ weight.

 Start on the underside and slice gently along the pelvis bones until you get to the ball-and-socket joint.
 When you do, grasp either end firmly and bend it back to pop the joint.
 Then slice around the back leg with your knife to free it from the carcass.

 Now is a good time to remove a little more silverskin.
 The back of the loin has several layers, and most need to be removed.
 The final layer is very tough to cut off, and I often leave it.
 On a large hare or jackrabbit, however, this layer needs to go, too.
+Again, this stuff can be ground and used in pate.

 You’re now ready to portion the saddle.
 Ever heard the expression “long in the saddle?”
 It is an animal husbandry term: A longer stretch of saddle or loin means more high-dollar cuts come slaughter time.
 And meat rabbits have been bred to have a very long saddle compared to wild cottontails.

 Start by removing the pelvis, which is really best in the stockpot.
 I do this by taking my cleaver severing the spine by banging the cleaver down with the meat of my palm.
 I then bend the whole shebang backwards and finish the cut with the boning knife.
+Or you could use stout kitchen shears.

 Now you grab your kitchen shears and snip off the ribs, right at the line where the meat of the loin starts.
 The ribs go into the stockpot, too.